LGBT Catholic group invites Cardinal George to engage in dialogue

 Handful of protestors demonstrated outside Holy Name Cathedral on Sunday

 "We would like to respectfully invite the Cardinal to engage with us in a private dialogue process on his fear for the Church's liberty," RSM said in a statement released Monday.
 "We believe that harsh words have been said on both sides of the issue over the years.
 Instead of issuing competing press release and seeking to sway public opinion perhaps the time has come for direct dialogue as part of the ongoing process of reconciliation."

-"We want to reiterate our belief that the Cardinal's apology spoke directly to our community in a very respectful and heartfelt manner, and we believe his apology was received and accepted by the GLBT CommUnity in Chicago
+"We want to reiterate our belief that the Cardinal's apology spoke directly to our community in a very respectful and heartfelt manner, and we believe his apology was received and accepted by the GLBT Community in Chicago," said RSM.

-(GLN), the other group behind Sunday's planned demonstration, has called the cardinal's apology
+Gay Liberation Network (GLN), the other group behind Sunday's planned demonstration, has called the cardinal's apology "pathetically inadequate."

 No word from the Archdiocese of Chicago on whether George plans to participate in discussions with any of the LGBT advocacy groups.

 Serving the Chicago gay, lesbian, bisexual and transgender communities. ©Copyright 2019 GoPride Networks.
 All rights reserved.